 Licensure in Kentucky

 In Kentucky, there are three different forms of licensure that allow an individual to practice social work.
-Social Work Guide provides information on each.
+The U.S. Bureau of Labor Statistics provides brief information on each, which we have combined with information from the Kentucky Board of Social Work’s site and applications.

 Licensed Social Worker (LSW)